HiRA: A Hierarchical Reasoning Framework for Decoupled Planning and Execution in Deep Search: Appendix

 \subsection{Datasets}

 (1) \textbf{GAIA}: A benchmark for evaluating general-purpose AI assistants, where questions require multi-step reasoning and external information retrieval.
 We use all samples from the validation set and categorize them into three types based on input and required information: text-only, multimodal, and with-file.
 Specifically, with-file represents queries where the input question comes with accompanying files, text-only represents queries that only require text capabilities, which are filtered through annotated metadata, and the remaining queries are categorized into multimodal.
 (2) \textbf{WebWalkerQA}: A benchmark designed to evaluate models' ability to navigate web pages and extract information.
 Questions require aggregating knowledge from single or multiple web pages and cover both English and Chinese queries.
 We sample 200 questions from the test set.
 (3) \textbf{SimpleQA}: A benchmark testing models' factual accuracy, examining knowledge breadth and factual capabilities.
 Since models inherently suffer from hallucination issues and may struggle on this dataset, this benchmark effectively tests models' ability to answer questions by incorporating external knowledge.
 We sample 200 questions from the test set.
 (4) \textbf{Humanity's Last Exam}: A high-difficulty dataset requiring complex reasoning, containing academic problems across multiple domains including mathematics, physics, and computer science.
 Models need to retrieve relevant external information to support their reasoning.
 We sample 500 questions from the validation set.
+To simplify the calculation of scores, we merged the original subsets of the HLE dataset into three major categories: (1) Natural Science, which includes the original Math, Bio, Physics, and Chemistry; (2) Computational Science and Engineering, covering CS and Engineering; and (3) Social Fields, including Humanities and Other.